kriti-rai/kriti-rai.github.io/_posts/2018-02-23-so_what_is_web_scraping.markdown

 artist: doc.css(".chart-row").first.css(".chart-row__artist").text.strip
 rank: doc.css(".chart-row").first.css(".chart-row__rank span.chart-row__current-week").text
 ```
-This is not all of the code, so let's save this info somewhere to use it later.
+This is not all of the code, but we will use it later so let's save it somewhere or simply comment it out.
 Heading back to our code file in *Scraper* class, let's create a few methods for each task we want the class to do -- initialize with a parsed XML/HTML (#initialize), get the song titles from the parsed doc (#get_songs), get the artists of the respective songs (#get_artists) and the songs' rankings (#get_ranks).
 And, this is where we will use the info we saved above.

 ```
 class Scraper